dfinity/motoko/doc/md/reference/overview.md

 `a << b`
 …

-`a +% b, a -% b, …` for wrapping, modular arithmetic (where appropriate)
+`a +% b, a -% b, …` for wrapping, modular arithmetic where appropriate.

-## Characters and Text
+### Characters and text

 `Char`, `Text`

 Unicode!
-Character = Unicode scalar value; no random access on text
+Character = Unicode scalar value; no random access on text.

 -   `'x'`, `'\u{6a}'`, `'☃'`,